 The benefits of a post like this are really two-fold, much like in digital PR (more on that in a minute).
 One, you get the product exposure from a high traffic website and a review from a respected chef.
 And two, you get what’s called an external backlink from an authoritative, relevant source that helps with search engine optimization (SEO).

 So if you’re struggling to find a way to boost your food and beverage sales, try blogging influencers.
+If you sell alcoholic beverages, make sure you are familiar with current alcohol advertising restrictions before partnering with bloggers.

 Can’t find the right one?
 Check out Influence.co’s list of the best in the industry.